Via Emilia Route

 • Bicycle rental

-• Transfers between Parma and Bologna
+• Transportation from Parma to Bologna

-• Guided visits and entrances fees
+• Guided tours and entrance fees

 I have read and accept the Privacy conditions.